FIE vs OÜ in Estonia 2026: Taxes, Risks, and Best Fit

 Both structures require compliance, but the workload differs:

-- OÜ: more “company-style” obligations (bookkeeping, annual report, clear separation of personal vs company expenses), but more flexibility as the business grows.
+• OÜ: more “company-style” obligations (bookkeeping, annual report, strict separation of personal vs company), but more predictability and control over payouts.

 Switching later: how to plan it